Skip to content

 versionSort [ -r | --reverse ] [ --help ]

-for sort - -k 1.c,1 - the c is the 1-based character index, so 2 means skip the 1st character
+Sorts semantic versions prefixed with a v character; intended to be used as a pipe. vXXX.XXX.XXX for sort - -k 1.c,1 - the c is the 1-based character index, so 2 means skip the 1st character Odd you can't globally flip sort order with -r - that only works with non-keyed entries I assume

 Arguments

--r |- --reverse - Reverse the sort order (optional) - --help - Optional.
-Flag.
+-r |- --reverse - Reverse the sort order (optional) - --help - Flag.
+Optional.
 Display this help.

 Examples